 Like other animals, dogs can also break bones.
 When they do, it is essential to immobilize the bone until you can get the animal to a veterinarian.
 Gently place a stick against the dog's bone and then wrap it with rolled gauze, an adhesive bandage, or an elastic bandage.

 This bandage can be used alone or to hold a gauze pad in place, especially one covering a wound on a limb or the head.
-The gauze pad can be placed on the wound, and the rolled gauze can be wrapped around the limb or head to hold it in place.
-It can either be tied or secured with tape to keep it in place.
+The gauze pad can be placed on the injury, and the rolled gauze can be wrapped around the limb or head to hold it.
+It can be tied or secured with first aid tape to keep it in place.

 Small wounds, such as minor scratches, also usually need to be covered to prevent infection.
 For these wounds, you can use a liquid dog bandage.
 This substance is typically brushed onto the wound and allowed to dry.
 This forms a protective waterproof cover over the wound.